FLO-2DKaren/FLO-2D-Tutorial-Source/source/Coastal-Flooding/Run and Review.rst

 ____________________________

 These files are reviewed in NotePad or QGIS.
 They log errors, warnings, and general data for every simulation.
-The files are located i the Project Export Folder.
+The files are located in the Project Export Folder.

 - ERROR.CHK